WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 breviflorum

-(Sand Lily) Synonym: Alliaceae (Onion Family).
-Liliaceae (Lily Family).
-Semi-desert.
-Sand, canyons, openings.
-Spring.
-When we are walking trails, the exotic, three-lobed capsules containing the seeds, are as difficult to pick out of the background of the soils and rocks they grow in as are the small and inconspicuous flowers.
-But when we focus in on them, as in the photographs on this page, we can really appreciate their delicate and even exotic beauty.
-Focusing in on them in photographs then trains our brain and makes it much easier to find them next time in the field. |
+The exotic, three-lobed capsules containing the seeds, are as difficult to pick out of the background of the soils and rocks they grow in as are the small and inconspicuous flowers.
+But when we focus on them in photographs, we train our brain to recognize the plants and make it much easier to find them next time in the field. |